 Use the right mouthwash

-An antibacterial mouthwash that contains essential oils can significantly reduce the amount of plaque and gingival inflammation when used alongside brushing and flossing.
+An antibacterial mouthwash that contains essential oils can significantly reduce the amount of plaque and bacteria when used alongside brushing and flossing.
 If you have any concerns, contact your GP or dentist.